Combining Discrepancy-Confusion Uncertainty and Calibration Diversity for Active Fine-Grained Image Classification: Related Work

 \section{Related Work}

-\textbf{Diversity-based methods}~\cite{ActiveFT,VAAL,TAVAAL,SRAAL,BADGE,TypiClust} select a subset of unlabeled data that is representative of the entire pool.
+\textbf{Diversity-based methods}~\cite{ActiveFT,VAAL,TAVAAL,SRAAL,TypiClust,ProbCover} select a subset of unlabeled data that is representative of the entire pool.
 Specifically, the representative samples should be both broadly distributed and non-redundant.
-A common strategy to achieve this diversity selection is to solve the coverage problem~\cite{MaxHerding,UHerding,CoreSet_arxiv,CoreGCN,CDAL}.
+A common strategy to achieve this diversity selection is to solve the coverage problem~\cite{MaxHerding,UHerding,CoreSet_arxiv,CoreGCN}.
 For example, CoreSet~\cite{CoreSet_arxiv} frames active learning as a coreset selection problem, solved using the farthest-first traversal.
 Similarly, CoreGCN~\cite{CoreGCN} leverages graph node embeddings to differentiate labeled and unlabeled nodes, applying these representations within the CoreSet~\cite{CoreSet_arxiv} framework.
 Other approaches utilize auxiliary models.
 ActiveFT~\cite{ActiveFT} directly optimizes a parametric model to select samples distributed similarly to the entire unlabeled data.
-Despite their effectiveness, diversity-based methods are limited~\cite{ren2021survey} by the abundance of categories within the pool and the constraints on the batch size. \textbf{Uncertainty-based methods}~\cite{MIDL,LLAL,BUAL,VaGeRy,BalEntAcq,DBAL,DDU} select samples that are most confusing to the task model by estimating the uncertainty of unlabeled data with various indicators, such as margin~\cite{Margin, balcan2007margin}, confidence~\cite{Entorpy, BALQUE}, entropy~\cite{EOAL, Entorpy2}, energy~\cite{EADA}, and influence~\cite{ISAL}.
-In addition, some methods~\cite{LLAL,TiDAL,COVID-AL} use auxiliary modules to estimate the uncertainty directly.
+Despite their effectiveness, diversity-based methods are limited~\cite{ren2021survey} by the abundance of categories within the pool and the constraints on the batch size.

+\textbf{Uncertainty-based methods}~\cite{MIDL,LLAL,BUAL,VaGeRy,BalEntAcq,DBAL,DDU} select samples near the decision boundaries, which are most confusing to the task model.
+Various indicators are used to estimate the uncertainty values of unlabeled data, such as margin~\cite{Margin, balcan2007margin}, confidence~\cite{BALQUE}, entropy~\cite{EOAL,Entorpy2,Entorpy}, energy~\cite{EADA}, and influence~\cite{ISAL}.
+In addition, some methods~\cite{LLAL,TiDAL,COVID-AL} use auxiliary modules to directly estimate the uncertainty values.
 One of the most representative works, LLAL~\cite{LLAL} designs a loss prediction module to predict the target losses of unlabeled inputs.
-Similarly, TiDAL theory~\cite{TiDAL} demonstrates that training dynamics contributes to measuring data uncertainty and introduces a training dynamics prediction module.
-However, in fine-grained scenarios with high semantic similarity and overlapping feature distributions, uncertainty-based methods struggle to identify the decision boundaries and thus fail to guide the optimal selection of informative uncertainty samples.
+However, in fine-grained scenarios with high semantic similarity, overlapping feature distributions, and unreliable representations, uncertainty-based methods struggle to identify reliable decision boundaries~\cite{DOKT,BALQUE} and thus fail to guide the optimal selection of informative uncertainty samples.